- Majors & Minors

 I've enjoyed teaching at SU for 20 years, and the years have flown by with exciting students from all different majors in our violin studio.

 I enjoy helping players achieve their highest potential as performers, regardless of their career goals (music education, international business, health professions, publishing, you name it!).
 Opportunities for our violinists are many.
 We meet weekly in Studio Class, present informal recitals ("Studio Spotlights") and present formal concerts.
 We take field trips to hear major symphony orchestras and attend pedagogy workshops.
 We also host master classes by outstanding teachers.

 A big aspect of our program is our Violin Pedagogy, in collaboration with the SU Prep Program.
 If you come to SU, you'll have the opportunity to co-teach an annual Beginner Violin Class that will result in private students of your own!
 Susquehanna Fiddlers (for advanced beginners) and Susquehanna Strings (an intermediate community orchestra) are other teaching opportunities for you.

 I like gardening, reading, singing and spending time outdoors.
 I like to facilitate conversations about social justice and racial relations whenever the opportunity arises.
-I live in Lewisburg, Pa., with my husband and my son, who is a senior in high school.
-My daughter attends New York University as a graduate student in art history.
+I live in Lewisburg, Pa., with my husband.
+My son is a music education major at SUNY Fredonia and my daughter is a grad student in art history at NYU.

 Visit my website! https://www.jsworchestra.com